 7. Critical Thinking: Data analysts should be able to critically evaluate data sources, methodologies, and results to ensure the accuracy and reliability of their analyses.

-8. Data Ethics: Understanding the ethical considerations related to data analysis and ensuring data privacy and security is important.
+8. Data Ethics: Understanding the ethical considerations related to data analysis and ensuring data privacy and security is essential.

 9. Data Tools: Familiarity with data analysis tools and libraries such as Pandas, NumPy, or Jupyter Notebook is beneficial for streamlining data analysis tasks.